madcato/iOS-Boilerplate/README.md

 │   │   └───Feed
 │   │   └───Services
 │   │   └───Extensions
-│   │
+│   │   └───CoreDataArch        // Classes to manage the Core Data Architecture │   │
 │   └───Resources               // Resource files, like images, grouped by type │   │   │   Images.xcassets     // Keep all images in one asset to help searches